lorenzopalloni/lorenzopalloni/README.md

 Hi, I'm Lorenzo! 👋

-Some stuff about me:
+Some stuff that I love, that define what I am and what I do:
- - 🤖 Machine Learning Engineer in Research
+ - 🤖 Machine Learning
  - 💪 Weighted Calisthenics
+ - 🎵 Techno Music
+ - 🐧 (Arch) Linux
  - 🛹 Skateboarding
- - 🐧 (Arch) Linux user